Virginia Railway Express: Rolling stock

 Virginia Railway Express commenced operations in 1992 with ten EMD RP39-2C diesel locomotives, 38 Mafersa coaches, and 21 remanufactured Budd Rail Diesel Cars from the MBTA.
 Morrison-Knudsen rebuilt the locomotives from EMD GP40s at a total cost of $5.9 million.
 Mafersa built the coaches new at $24.7 million, or $600,000–$700,000 per car.
 During Summer 1998, SEPTA leased some VRE Boisie Budds for the Regional Rail services.
 VRE sold 33 of the Mafersa coaches to the Connecticut Department of Transportation in 2004 for its Shore Line East service.
 QIT-Fer et Titane, a Quebec mining company, purchased the remaining five cars in 2008.

 VRE operated 13 Kawasaki bi-level cars between 1999 and 2008, after which they were sold to MARC (these cars were originally procured as an option on MARC's larger order).
 Starting in 2001, VRE also operated a number of second-hand Pullman-Standard gallery cars from Metra in Chicago.
 These were all replaced by new Sumitomo/Nippon Sharyo gallery cars from 2006 to 2017 as some cars returned to Metra and others went to the North Carolina Transportation Museum in Spencer, North Carolina.

-Trains currently comprise one and on some occasions two MPI MP36PH-3C locomotives that pull their fleet of Sumitomo/Nippon Sharyo gallery cars.
-As of 2018, train lengths usually range from at least four cars to a maximum of eight cars.
+As of 2017, trains comprise one and on some occasions two MPI MP36PH-3C locomotives pulling usually at least four Sumitomo/Nippon Sharyo gallery cars to a maximum of eight.

 Locomotive fleet

-VRE also operated a pair of EMD F59PHI locomotives and 18 high capacity Bombardier BiLevel cars leased from Sound Transit from 2002 to 2008; they have been returned and replaced by locomotives V50–V69 and the Sumitomo bi-level cars.
+VRE also operated a pair of EMD F59PHI locomotives and 18 high capacity Bombardier BiLevel cars leased from Sound Transit from 2002 to 2008; they have been returned to Sounder and replaced by locomotives V50–V69 and the Sumitomo bi-level cars.